Tourism basics key to gaming rebound

 “If we continue to reinvest in our properties and continue to work on building our image in the marketplace, and look for new events, Reno will still be a great place that people come to visit.”

-Another element that could indirectly lead to an increase in gaming revenues, said Gary Carano, chief executive officer and general manager of the Silver Legacy, is providing excellent customer service for visitors.
+Another element that could indirectly lead to an increase in gaming revenues, says Gary Carano, chief executive officer and general manager of the Silver Legacy, is providing excellent customer service for visitors.
 Workers throughout the area, Carano says, can positively affect the visitor experience.

 “In 1931 we had legalized gambling in Nevada, and we have been in the hospitality business for that long,” he said.
 “We need to continue to grow that, and it’s not just the hotel-casinos.
 It’s the taxi drivers, or anyone who is touching a visitor or a local, too.
 We need to treat them like we want them to come back; hospitality is an area where we can continue to grow and compete in the future.”